 monocot type); (2) with its lunch (in the form of endosperm which may be present or the

 endosperm may be reabsorbed and stored in another form in cotyledons); (3) in a suitcase

-XVI.
-Seeds are an interesting hybrid of maternal and
+XIV.
+Seeds are a hybrid of maternal and

 The seed coat is derived from the integuments of the ovule.

-XVIII.
-Whats the difference between a fruit and a
+the difference between a fruit and a vegetable?